Valkea/DE_bootcamp_project/README.md

 > https://odre.opendatasoft.com/explore/dataset/eco2mix-national-tr

-This dataset, refreshed once an hour, presents "real time" data from the éCO2mix application.
+This dataset, refreshed once an hour, presents "real-time" data from the éCO2mix application.
 They come from the telemetry of the infrastructures and are completed with estimations.

 It contains:
 - The actual consumption.